Lasting Power of Attorney UK: A Carer’s Step-By-Step Guide

 - The donor

-- Each attorney and replacement attorney
+- Each attorney and any replacement attorney’s, if applicable

 - A witness for each signature

-Step 3: How Do You Register an LPA?
+Step 3: How do you register an LPA?

-Q: How is the LPA submitted?
+Q: How is the LPA submitted so it’s formally registered?

-Step 4: When Can the LPA Be Used?
+Step 4: When can the LPA be Used?

-What If You’re a Carer and Also an Attorney?
+What if you’re a Carer and also an Attorney?

 - Complete in as little as 15 minutes

-- Expert checks to avoid costly delays or rejections
+- Built to help you avoid mistakes, delays or rejected applications

 - Step-by-step guidance with real human support